kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0049 Recording of aircraft titles and security documents.md

 \(a\) Each signature on a conveyance must be in ink.

-\(b\) Paragraphs (b) through (f) of §47.13 of this chapter apply to a conveyance made by, or on behalf of, one or more persons doing business under a trade name, or by an agent, corporation, partnership, coowner, or unincorporated association.
+\(b\) Paragraphs (b) through (f) of [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.13   Signatures and instruments made by representatives.|§47.13]] of this chapter apply to a conveyance made by, or on behalf of, one or more persons doing business under a trade name, or by an agent, corporation, partnership, coowner, or unincorporated association.

 \(c\) No conveyance or other instrument need be acknowledged, as provided in 49 U.S.C.
 44107(c), in order to be recorded under this part.
 The law of the place of delivery of the conveyance determines when a conveyance or other instrument must be acknowledged in order to be valid for the purposes of that place.